How Sustainability and Influencer Marketing is Shaping Social Change

 Brands Making A Push For Change

-A great brand example of this growing movement is adidas, a brand that is making waves in the fashions industry and shifting its brand focus on sustainable product development t0 create shoes made of ocean plastic.
-In partnership with Parley for the ocean, these forward thinkers have developed shoes made from recycled plastic.
+A great brand example of this growing movement is Adidas, a brand that is making waves in the fashions industry and shifting its brand focus on sustainable product development t0 create shoes made of ocean plastic.
+In partnership with Parley for the ocean, these forward thinkers have developed shoes made for 100% recycled plastic.
 Their goals are to turn an environmental threat into tread used to build conscious products.
 Through influencer campaigns, these brands are making an impact online for an offline change.

 Choose Brita and turn the tide on ocean plastic.